neu-se/CS4530-Spring-2022/Assignments/HW1/hw1.md

 will be judged for style using a linter with parameters set in the starter code that we will supply you.

-For each of the 12 functions listed above, you will receive a numeric score of:
+For each of the 10 methods listed above, you will receive a numeric score of:
 * 2 (Satisfactory)
 * 1 (Meets minimum expecations)